-The beginner’s guide to yoga
+The beginner’s guide to yoga at home

 It might seem like a modern fitness trend, but yoga has been practised in India for about 5,000 years.
-Yoga classes combine mindful breathing with physical poses called asanas – you’ll move or ‘flow’ through a series of postures while focusing on your breath, or do simple breathing exercises to relax the nervous system and calm the mind.
+Yoga classes combine mindful breathing with physical poses called asanas – you’ll move, or ‘flow’ through a series of postures while focusing on your breath, or do simple breathing exercises to relax the nervous system and calm the mind.

 Choose your style

-If you’re a beginner, hatha is a great place to start – classes vary in difficulty but focus on asana or physical poses; think tree pose, forward folds and good old downward-facing dog.
+That said, if you’re a beginner, hatha is a great place to start – classes vary in difficulty but focus on asana or physical poses; think tree pose, forward folds and good old downward-facing dog.
 Ashtanga is a dynamic class based on a set order of postures, where you move up to the next set or ‘series’ once you’ve mastered the first.
 Vinyasa or ‘flow’ classes are energetic and allow the teacher to choose the blend of postures, meaning you work up a sweat but get a different class every time.

 Leggings or yoga pants with a sports T-shirt or vest top will work for most yoga classes.
 ‘Tops that are too loose can fall in front of your face when you fold forward, so it’s best to choose something more fitted,’ Mollie recommends.
-‘When you try something on, bend forwards and backwards to make sure nothing pops out that shouldn’t!’

-Mats and props are usually provided, but you can also choose to bring your own.
+When embarking on a home practice, it's worth investing in a decent yoga mat.
 ‘Mats that look glossy are usually very slippery,’ Mollie warns.
 ‘I generally prefer a tough, thick mat.
 If you are concerned about the ecological impact, you can get mats made from cork or tree rubber, rather than plastic.’